eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 explained above.
 Instead, the object contains a list of attestation types and the related Attestation Providers.

-For a non device-bound attestation, there are no private keys stored in a WSCA/WSCD or keystore and hence it is in principle possible to back up such an attestation and restore it in a different Wallet Unit without involvement of the Attestation Provider.
-For non device-bound attestations, the Migration Object therefore either contains the same data as for device-bound attestations, or it contains all data including attribute identifiers.
+For a non-device-bound attestation, there are no private keys stored in a WSCA/WSCD or keystore and hence it is in principle possible to back up such an attestation and restore it in a different Wallet Unit without involvement of the Attestation Provider.
+For non-device-bound attestations, the Migration Object therefore either contains the same data as for device-bound attestations, or it contains all data including attribute identifiers.